Kalīla wa-Dimna: Legacy

-Kalila and Dimna is considered a masterpiece of Arabic and world literature.
+Ibn al-Muqaffa's translation of the Middle Persian manuscript of Kalila and Dimna is considered a masterpiece of Arabic and world literature.
 In 1480, Johannes Gutenberg published Anton von Pforr's German version, Buch der Beispiele der alten Weisen.
 La Fontaine, in the preface to his second collection of Fables, explicitly acknowledged his debt to "the Indian sage Pilpay".